This post may include affiliate links; see our disclosure policy.

 Ingredients in cucumber feta salad

 There are loads of ways to make a cucumber salad.
-In fact, most often we make this Cucumber Salad with Vinegar, where thin slices of cucumber and onion are marinated in a vinegar dressing for an hour before serving.
-This cucumber feta salad is even easier: simply mix the cucumbers with olive oil, vinegar, feta and a few herbs and you can eat immediately.
+In fact, most often I make this cucumber salad with vinegar, where thin slices of cucumber and onion are marinated in a vinegar dressing for an hour before serving.
+But this new cucumber feta salad is even easier: simply mix the cucumbers with olive oil, vinegar, feta and a few herbs and you can eat immediately.
 Here’s what you’ll need:

 • English cucumbers